AngelaRHoten/DoverForest/README.md

        fit="contain">

 ##  Kampung Histories of the Dover Forest
 The land now known as the Dover Forest had been previously known as the Chua Kampung.
 Chua Chintat, [an advocate of the Dover Forest](https://www.youtube.com/watch?v=jnFJPVYcZEE&t=14s) , had family members who lived in the Chua Kampung.
-Though Chintat did not grow up in the kampung and had only visited a few times as a child, he recalled some of the origins of its people.
+Alhough Chintat did not grow up in the kampung and had only visited a few times as a child, he recalled some of the origins of its people.
 <param ve-image
        url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/Dover
        Forest_03.jpg"